 A faculty-facilitated “Abbey Group” with other WTS students

 Complementary coursework and integrative seminars

-In-residence students will experience a first year Christian formation retreat and second year intercultural immersion experience
+In-residence students will experience a second year intercultural immersion experience

-Distance learning students will experience a yearly Christian formation retreat during the May intensive.
-The intercultural immersion experience occurs during the third, fourth, or fifth year of the program.
+Distance learning students will experience an intercultural immersion experience during the fourth year of the program.

 Internships are part of the formation for ministry process at Western Theological Seminary and provide a breadth of experience while going deep through the use of learning covenants and case studies of actual ministry experience.